eturea/Receipts-for-YNAB-site/index.md

 Check the confidence score and extracted data.
 Edit any fields as needed.
 The app suggests YNAB categories automatically.

 ### 4️⃣ Sync to YNAB
 Choose a YNAB account and sync.
-The transaction appears in your budget with all line items as subtransactions.
+The transaction appears in your plan with all line items as subtransactions.
 Or save locally to sync later.

 ---